-Sea Urchin Roe: Nama Uni vs Tsubu Uni vs Neri Uni
+Sea Urchin Roe: Nama Uni vs. Tsubu Uni vs. Neri Uni

 Nama Uni (生うに)

-First off, Nama Uni is the word for fresh raw sea urchin as “Nama (生)” means raw in Japanese.
+First off, Nama Uni is the word for fresh sea urchin as Nama (生) means raw in Japanese.

 Tsubu Uni (粒うに)

-This one is a processed Uni product made mostly with salted sea urchin or “Shio Uni (塩うに)” and usually comes in a glass jar.
+This one is a processed Uni product made mostly with salted sea urchin or Shio Uni (塩うに) and usually comes in a glass jar.

-As “Tsubu (粒)” means grain in Japanese, Tsubu Uni is not a complete paste but the original texture of Uni is somewhat left.
+As Tsubu (粒) means grain in Japanese, Tsubu Uni is not a complete paste, and the original texture of Uni is somewhat left.

 Neri Uni (練りうに)

-As you can see in the photo, Neri Uni is an orangish smooth paste with a more artificial feel than Tsubu Uni.
+As you can see in the photo above, Neri Uni is a smooth orangish paste with a more artificial feel than Tsubu Uni.